buildbot/buildbot/master/docs/developer/metrics.rst

 Metric Handlers
 ---------------

-:class:`MetricsHandler` objects are responsble for collecting :class:`MetricEvent`\s of a specific type and keeping track of their values for future reporting.
+:class:`MetricsHandler` objects are responsible for collecting :class:`MetricEvent`\s of a specific type and keeping track of their values for future reporting.
 There are :class:`MetricsHandler` classes corresponding to each of the :class:`MetricEvent` types.